RBRPro/RbrPro-Addons/README.md

 <b>TGD ContextManager (TGD.Framework.ContextManager)</b>

 This class is simple and sophisticated at the same time.
-It provides a convenient way to implement your viewModel because both the <b>[RuntimeProperties]</b> and the <b>[ConfigProperties]</b> are "Observables".
+It provides a convenient way to implement your view Model providing two kinds of properties: Config and Runtime properties, implemented by special attributes Both the <b>[RuntimeProperties]</b> and the <b>[ConfigProperties]</b> are "Observables".
 The class allow the use of multiple configuration files as well.
 [ConfigProperties] are automatically loaded and saved.
 You can use only simple C# types but this is not a big limitation.
 The [RuntimeProperties] are the volatile ones, there is no limitation in the type, they can be also Collection.
 Together with the ObservableCollection class provided by the TGD.Framework package these classes are a good starting point to develop WPF based applications.
+Typically you use your implementation of the ContextManager as GUI's DataContext.

 <b>Add-ons</b>